mbakhoff/htmlbasic6/readme.md

 ## Use Spring form validation

-We're going to add validation to the forum user's details.
+We're going to add validation to the new preferences page form.
 Spring validation can check the form fields that are submitted from the html page and automatically generate error messages for bad values.
 Here is an example: